The eminent anthropologist Ralph Linton wrote an

 Fundamentally Christmas celebration is based on the intertwining of two ethnic patterns, Roman transition rites and Germano-Celtic Yule (jiuleis) rites-feasting and mortuary practice.
 First known use of the word Christes-Maess was in England, 1038.
 The English titled Feast Days with Mass Days.
 No Saint's day listed for December 25th.
 Abbreviation Xmas; X is Greek Chi, the first letters of Christmas--not X blank out.

-church relented.
-In 1885 a law was enacted giving federal employees Christmas
+In 1885 a law was enacted giving federal employees Christmas day off.

 Though generally assumed to be an approximate conventionalized date for the solstice, the original significance of the date December 25th (25 Kisleu Jewish calendar) is unknown.
 We know the day had important ceremonial and social significance, apparently unrelated to solstice activities, among the Seleucids by 167 B.C.
 (I Macabees 1:58-59, II Macabees 6:7).
 In pre-Christian Rome Mithra was seasonally reborn not on the day of the solstice, but on December 25th.
 The Romans had another deity for the solstice, the goddess Angerona.
 Her festival day is December 21st.